adrpino/derpcipher/README.md

 Simple private key encryption tool for small files.
 It uses Golang version of NaCL SecretBox.

 ### TODO
+- Cli with zero effort encryption and decryption
-- make a cli and lib
+- Reading and writing to files